The Clean Energy Australia report provides a comprehensive overview of the Australian clean energy sector.

-- The renewable energy industry was responsible for more than 20,000 jobs across the construction, operations and maintenance and rooftop solar installation sectors in 2018.
+- The renewable energy industry was responsible for almost 23,000 jobs across the construction, operations and maintenance and rooftop solar installation sectors in 2019.

 - Category: Solar Industry Reports